berlinguyinca/spectra-hash/README.md

 The specified flags in the example mean:

-k = which column is your generated splash o = which column is your optional origin s = which column is your spectra t = what is your spectra type
+* k = which column is your generated splash
+* o = which column is your optional origin
+* s = which column is your spectra
+* t = what is your spectra type
-T = what is your seperator, ',' in this case
+* T = what is your seperator, ',' in this case
-X = continue in case of errors
+* X = continue in case of errors

+The input and output files are specified as arguments.

-input.csv your input file
+* input.csv your input file
-output.csv your output file
+* output.csv your output file

 The format for a spectra must be: